-- By Confirmation: Baptized members of Holy Cross or Immanuel can go through a two year period of catechetical instruction in the Christian faith beginning in seventh grade.
+- By Confirmation: Baptized members of Holy Cross and Immanuel can go through a two year period of catechetical instruction in the Christian faith beginning in seventh grade.
 At the end of this three year period, the youth may choose to undergo The Rite of Confirmation whereby they confess for themselves what their parents confessed for them at the time of their baptism.

 What Being a Member of Our Church Means:

-Membership at Holy Cross or Immanuel means, FIRST OF ALL, that one has opportunities to live out God’s calling to the Christian life in the fellowship of a Congregation.
+Membership at Holy Cross and Immanuel means, FIRST OF ALL, that one has opportunities to live out God’s calling to the Christian life in the fellowship of a Congregation.
 These include the opportunity to: